 A 45-year-old customer service manager at Wal-Mart in Perry was struck and killed the night of Feb.
 22 while walking on Ga.
 341 west of Charles Gray Boulevard.

-Joe Howard Craft, whose obituary noted he previously served in the U.S. Army, was stuck by a 2008 Chevrolet Silverado driven by Jacob Westbrook, 21, of Hawkinsville.
+Joe Howard Craft, whose obituary noted he previously served in the U.S. Army, was stuck by a 2008 Chevrolet Silverado driven by a 21-year-old Hawkinsville man.

 Kenneth Eugene Behrens, 64, and his wife, Margaret Elaine Behrens, 65, of Wilton, Iowa, died Dec.
 29 when their Ford Escape, which had slowed for traffic on I-75 in south Houston County, was hit from behind by a Kia Forte driven at a high rate of speed by 19-year-old Benjamin Blake of Harrison, Ohio.